What we do

 Established by the Australian Radiation Protection and Nuclear Safety Act 1998 (ARPANS Act), ARPANSA commenced operation on 5 February 1999.
 ARPANSA replaced the Nuclear Safety Bureau and Australian Radiation Laboratory.
 Our strategic objectives are:

-- Ensure effective and proportionate regulation and enforcement activities.
+- Ensure risk informed and effective regulation

 ARPANSA provides the Australian Government and community with: